The ANITA Anomalous Events and Axion Quark Nuggets: ANITA anomalous events as upward-going AQN events

-Any precise computation of this instant of crossing is very hard problem of non-equilibrium dynamics, which is beyond the scope of the present work.
-Fortunately, the observable radio signal (which is a result of the emitted electrons) is not very sensitive to the details of this non-equilibrium mechanism and corresponding time scales as it depends on several basic parameters such as typical energy $\la E\ra \sim 10~ {\rm MeV}$ of the emitted electrons as estimated in (\ref{E}).
-Another parameter which enters all our formulae below is the number of emitted electrons $N$ which generates a coherent radio signal.
+Any precise computation of this instant of crossing is a very hard problem of non-equilibrium dynamics, which is beyond the scope of the present work.
+Fortunately, the observable radio signal (which is a direct consequence of the energetic emitted electrons) is not very sensitive to the details of this non-equilibrium mechanism and corresponding time scales as it depends on several basic parameters such as the typical energy $\la E\ra \sim 10~ {\rm MeV}$ of the emitted electrons as estimated in (\ref{E}) and the number of emitted electrons $N$ as mentioned earlier.
+It is assumed that this number $N$ will generate a coherent radio signal.
 The parameter $N$ determines the intensity of the radiation, and cannot be computed from the first principles due to the very large uncertainties of the complicated non-equilibrium dynamics such as turbulence, shock waves, strong ionization as mentioned above and further elaborated in Appendix \ref{details}.
-We treat this parameter as a phenomenological unknown parameter which must satisfy constraint $N\ll N_{\rm max}$ where $N_{\rm max}$ is the maximal number of potentially available electrons (\ref{N}) which could be, in principle, liberated from the AQN at the instant of crossing the Earth's surface.
+This parameter must satisfy the constraint $N\ll N_{\rm max}$ where $N_{\rm max}$ is the maximal number of potentially available electrons (\ref{N}) which could be, in principle, liberated from the AQN at the instant of crossing the Earth's surface.

 The number of electrons $N$ which are emitted by a conventional cosmic ray showers of energy $E_{\rm CR}\sim (10^{17}-10^{18})~ \rm eV$ is of order $N\sim (10^8-10^{9})$.
 We anticipate a similar magnitude for the number of electrons $N\sim (10^8-10^{9})$ emitted by AQNs as the observed intensity of the field strength for the anomalous ANITA events of order $\rm mV/m$ which agrees with the value of $N$ assuming the shower energy is $E_{\rm CR}\sim (10^{17}-10^{18})~ \rm eV$.